Understanding and Defining the Roles

 Similarities and Differences

-However, these are still recognised as distinct workforces with different roles.
+The Consumer and Family/Carer/Supporter workforces are recognised as distinct workforces with different roles.

 In summary – roles informed by Personal or consumer Experience require first-hand experiences and perspectives of service use and diagnosis, often first-hand experiences of loss of personal freedom and identity.
 These roles work primarily with people accessing services for themselves, and hold a greater emphasis on personal autonomy and confidentiality.